 - Click Done and ask clients to download the client program

 Plex allows you to configure almost everything from its web interface with one notable exception.
-At the present time, there is no UI for changing the directory where the plex can store database, thumbnail images and other metadata files.
+Currently, there is no UI for changing the directory where the plex can store the database, thumbnail images, and other metadata files.
 This may come in later versions, but now, Linux will store all these underneath the /var/lib/plexmediaserver directory.
 This directory is on our SD card.
 We just don’t want to keep this data on the SD card.
-The irony is, we don’t see any settings to change this at this time as this seems to be hardcoded inside the Plex itself.
-Don’t be worry so much, there is a way to solve this problem.
+The irony is we don’t see any settings to change this at this time, as this seems to be hardcoded inside the Plex itself.
+Don’t worry so much; there is a way to solve this problem.
 Move the content of the plexmediaserver from the SD card to the hard drive.
-And, create a symbolic link on the SD card.
+And create a symbolic link on the SD card.
 Let’s show you this practically.

 - Stop the ‘plexmediaserver’ service

-The first and foremost thing is to stop the ‘plexmediaserver’ service and kill all the process running by the user ‘plex’.
-Idea is to stop all process owned by the user ‘plex’.
-Nothing should be writing to the files we are going to transplant.
+The first and foremost thing is to stop the ‘plexmediaserver’ service and kill all the processes running by the user ‘plex’.
+The idea is to stop all processes owned by the user ‘plex’.
+Nothing should be written on the files we are going to transplant.

 $ sudo service plexmediaserver stop